128technology/docs/docs/ts_t1_troubleshooting.md

 The PCLI command [`show device-interface`](https://docs.128technology.com/docs/cli_reference#show-device-interface) shows the status of the T1 interface, including its administrative status and its operational status.
 For functioning T1 interfaces, the interface state will be `up` both administratively and operationally.

-Here is an example of a working system.
+Here is an example from a healthy system:

 ```
 admin@node1.router# show device-interface node all summary  | egrep "Status|t1"